eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-09_steem-wallet-tools-fixing-3-decimal-errors.md

 - - -

-This page is synchronized from the post: [Steem Wallet Tools - Fixing 3 Decimal Errors](https://steemit.com/@justyy/steem-wallet-tools-fixing-3-decimal-errors)
+This page is synchronized from the post: ['Steem Wallet Tools - Fixing 3 Decimal Errors'](https://steemit.com/@justyy/steem-wallet-tools-fixing-3-decimal-errors)